 Myth 10: A Lawyer’s Fee, Not His Or Her Experience, Is Most Important

 Bankruptcy is a legal proceeding.
 Your goal and our goal are the same – to make certain that you get a bankruptcy discharge and become debt-free.
 Your creditors hire very expensive and experienced bankruptcy lawyers to fight against you getting that discharge.
 We have had success in the thousands of bankruptcies we have filed in our more than 30 years of experience.
 Bruce Levitt was a bankruptcy trustee for more than 10 years and is experienced in looking at your case as a trustee will.
-He will spot any potential problems even before your case has been filed and will work with you to correct them.
+He is able to identify potential problems before anything is filed on your case, and he will take action to correct them on your behalf.
 In bankruptcy law, experience matters.

 This information should not be construed to be formal legal advice nor the formation of a lawyer-client relationship.
 The law office of Levitt & Slafkes, P.C., has been designated by an act of Congress as a debt relief agency.
 We have proudly assisted consumers in seeking bankruptcy relief for more than 30 years.